GPT-5.1 Prompting Update: What to Change in Your System Prompts in Late 2025

 FAQ

 Do I need to rewrite every prompt?
 No. If your GPT-5 prompts already had explicit constraints and tone, they'll work fine.
-Focus on prompts where you saw over-suggestions or tone drift.
+Focus on prompts where you saw extra suggestions or tone drift.

-What if I want the old "over-helpful" behavior?
+What if I want the old "too helpful" behavior?

 Add "Think ahead and suggest logical next steps after every response." to your system prompt.